Player retention and recruitment is rampant throughout rugby league, and Hull FC are no different.

 There’s also players already contracted beyond 2020, and in Scott Taylor’s case, right up to 2023.

-Cameron Scott – Will spend 2020 on loan at Leigh after signing a new two year deal.
+Cameron Scott – Will spend 2020 on loan at Leigh (along with Lewis Bienek) after signing a new two year deal.
 Promising youngster that needs to kick on to the next level now.
-Lewis Bienek will also spend the season at Leigh, despite the club signing a dual reg agreement with Bradford.

 Those out of contract at the end of 2020

-Carlos Tuimavave – If Carlos and his family are keen to stay then this one should sort itself out.
+Carlos Tuimavave – Both Carlos and his family are keen to stay and this one should sort itself out.
 Class act.
 One of Hull’s best.

 Danny Houghton – He’ll be 32 when his current deal expires but expect him to go round again.